Communicable diseases and immunization

 Person suffering from a communicable disease — an individual who has been diagnosed with a communicable disease by using methods accepted by medical science.

-The Estonian Communicable Diseases Registry is based on the statute confirmed by a regulation of the Government of the Republic.
+The Estonian Communicable Diseases Register is based on the statute confirmed by a regulation of the Minister responsible for the subject (in Estonian).

-The list of communicable diseases, being the subject of submitting a "Notice of a person suffering from a communicable disease" as well as the data of the notice is specified by a regulation of the Government of the Republic.
+The list of communicable diseases, being the subject of submitting a "Notice of a person suffering from a communicable disease" as well as the data of the notice is specified by a regulation of the Minister responsible for the subject (in Estonian).

 Data of sexually transmitted diseases 1998-2007 are in a separate table (NH04) because up to 2007, the data on the subject was collected by the National Institute for Health Development with the report "Skin and venereal diseases".
 The Health Board (then The Health Protection Inspectorate) started collecting data on sexually transmitted diseases from 2005.